Table Of Contents

 AWS Fargate pricing

 Additional costs apply for data transfers.
-Using other AWS services with Fargate also costs extra, like monitoring Fargate with Amazon CloudWatch Logs.
+Using other AWS services with Fargate also incurs additional costs, such as monitoring Fargate with Amazon CloudWatch Logs.

 However, Fargate lets you use AWS Savings Plans (up to 50% off Fargate On-Demand pricing) and AWS Fargate Spot (up to 72%).